elasticdog/elasticdog-com/content/EDC Knife History.md

 These days, I've come to realize that I appreciate a locking knife with the ability to open and close it easily with one hand.
 I gravitate toward simple knives on the smaller side, as I find that they aren't as intimidating for non-knife people and are more than capable of handling my light duty needs.
 I dig a good vintage aesthetic, but love that you can find options using modern materials and tech.

 1. SAK Tinker
 2. CRKT K.I.S.S.
+(3Cr13)
 3. Kershaw Ken Onion Blur
-4. SAK Tinker
+4. SAK Super Tinker
 5. Spyderco Ladybug 3 (ZDP-189)
 6. Enrique Peña X Series Apache Flipper (M390)
-7. Leatherman Skeletool CX
+7. Leatherman Skeletool CX (154CM)
-8. Civivi Baby Banter 2 (Nitro V)
+8. Civivi Baby Banter 2 (Nitro-V)
 9. Knafs Lander 3 Clip Point (S35VN) with a Lynch Northwest pocket clip

 Under 3 inches, under 3 oz.
 Talk about desire to save weight.
 Maybe I should do a breakdown of each knife and what I liked/disliked about it?